-Before proceeding to information about reserving a meeting room, please read the following policy regarding meeting room use.
+Before requesting a meeting room reservation, please read the following policy regarding meeting room use.
 Clicking forward constitutes that you have read and agree to the meeting facilities policy as indicated below.

-To get details about our facilities and/or to book a meeting or conference room, please click here.
+To get details about our facilities and/or to request a meeting room, please click here.

 Meeting Facilities Policy